preesm/preesm.github.io/_tutos/19-cpufpga_codegen.md

 ### Hardware synthesis for Kria260

 First, setup the KRIA260 board by following the tutorial fit to your linux version : https://xilinx.github.io/kria-apps-docs/kr260/build/html/docs/linux_boot.html
+*make sure to provide the common image folder as path to the script when prompted* so that the `syroots/` file is extracted directly inside it.

 Then, follow these steps to generate the final hardware implementation: